Miranda Sings: Live comedy act, 2013 to present

 A Netflix comedy special, Miranda Sings Live...
 Your Welcome, filmed live at the Kennedy Center's Eisenhower Theater in Washington, D.C. in 2018, was released on June 4, 2019.
 Sara Aridi of The New York Times wrote: "Her peculiar sense of humor is the kind that simultaneously draws laughs and cringes – and it works."
 The same month, Ballinger began touring with her first post-baby Miranda show, "Who Wants My Kid?", in which Miranda tries to find a suitable audience member to take the "brat" she has been complaining about online.
 This tour continued throughout 2019 and into early 2020.
 BroadwayWorld called her 2022 Miranda show her "funniest one yet".
 Ballinger toured in early 2023.

-In July 2023, Ballinger cancelled her remaining 2023 Miranda Sings shows after allegations were made against her.
+In July 2023, Ballinger cancelled her remaining 2023 Miranda Sings tour dates following allegations of inappropriate conduct involving minors.

 Haters Back Off

 Miranda is the main character of a Netflix comedy series, Haters Back Off, co-developed by Ballinger (who stars as Miranda) and her brother Christopher Ballinger, about the beginnings of Miranda's career, her family life and her efforts to demonstrate her talents as she seeks fame.
 The series fills out the backstory implied in the Miranda videos, incarnating her spineless mother, Bethany (Angela Kinsey), and her overly devoted uncle Jim (Steve Little).
 It also introduced Miranda's best friend and neighbor, Patrick (Erik Stocklin), who has a crush on her; her younger sister, Emily (Francesca Reale), the normal family member who is treated as an outsider; and Miranda's estranged father Kelly (Matt Besser).
 Netflix released the first season in October 2016 and the second season in October 2017, after which it cancelled the series.